ricsanfre/pi-cluster/docs/_docs/cilium.md

   Kube-proxy is a component running in the nodes of the cluster which provides load-balancing traffic targeted to kubernetes services (via Cluster IPs and Node Ports), routing the traffic to the proper backend pods.

-  Cilium can be used to replace kube-proxy component, replacing traditional iptables based kube-proxy routing, by [eBFP](https://ebpf.io/).
+  Cilium can be used to replace kube-proxy component, replacing kube-proxy's iptables based routing by [eBFP](https://ebpf.io/) technology.

   See details in [Cilium Use-case: Kube-proxy Replacement](https://cilium.io/use-cases/kube-proxy/)

 - Layer 4 Load Balancer

-  Software based load-balancer for the kubernetes cluster.

-  able to announce the routes using BGP or L2 protocols
+  Software based load-balancer for the kubernetes cluster which is able to announce the routes to kubernetes services using BGP or L2 protocols

   Cilium's LB IPAM is a feature that allows Cilium to assign IP addresses to Kubernetes Services of type LoadBalancer.